My Photo

 Biography

-“When we take up a work of history, our first concern should be not with the facts which it contains, but with the historian who wrote it.”
+'Before you study the history study the historian' as E H Carr said in his classic work 'What is History.'
+(Macmillan 1961).
+'When we take up a work of history, our first concern should be not with the facts which it contains, but with the historian who wrote it.'

-History is a process of discovery, and in this weblog I intend to record my thoughts, ideas, and, I hope, some insights and discoveries as I work my way through the course.
+History is a process of discovery.
+I started this weblog, 'How it really was', on 1 October 2005, recording my thoughts, ideas, and, I hoped, some insights and discoveries as I worked my way through my MA and PhD research at the Centre of Contemporary British History.